DeveloperCielo/Checkout-Cielo/source/english.md

 ## Boleto

 All boleto created (issued) appears with status of “PENDENT” on Order Report.
 The status change will depend of guide actions of the personal retailer.
-For that, access the Cielo Checkout Backoffice (include link of the guide) in the section Orders
+For that, access the [Backoffice Cielo Checkout](http://developercielo.github.io/Checkout-Backoffice/)(include link of the guide) in the section Orders.

 ### Possible Status of Boleto